-Man whose family died in Boeing 737 Max crash: Scrap the jet
+6 minutes: Man haunted by family’s final moments on 737 Max

 “These incidents and the lives lost will continue to weigh heavily on our hearts and on our minds for years to come,” the company said in a statement.
 “We are committed to working with the communities, customers and the aviation industry to help with the healing process.”

-Njoroge was born in Kenya and now lives in Toronto, where he works as an investment professional.
+Njoroge, 35, was born in Kenya and now lives in Toronto, where he works as an investment professional.
 A Chicago aviation lawyer, Robert Clifford, sued Boeing on his behalf over the deaths of his wife, Carol, his son and daughters, 6-year-old Ryan, 4-year-old Kelli and 9-month-old Rubi, and his wife’s mother.

 They were on their way to visit family in Kenya when the Nairobi-bound plane crashed.